spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05-gcp/30-create-gcp-gke-cluster.md

 6. Populate the wizard page with the cluster name, description, and tags.
 Tags assigned to a cluster are propagated to the VMs deployed to the computing environments.

-7. Select GCP account, and click on **Next**.
+7. Select a GCP account, and click on **Next**.

-7. Select the **Managed Kubernetes** row and select one of your GKE cluster profiles.
+8. Select the **Managed Kubernetes** row and select one of your GKE cluster profiles.
 Click on **Next**.

-8. Review and customize pack parameters as desired.
+9. Review and customize pack parameters as desired.
 By default, parameters for all packs are set with values defined in the cluster profile.
 Click on **Next** to continue.

-9. Fill out the following parameters, and click on **Next** when you are done.
+10. Fill out the following parameters, and click on **Next** when you are done.

   <br />